tarunkolla/FISH-Language/README.md

  **Instructions to install Fish Programming Language:**<br>

-    -Download the install folder present in the reposority -The folder consistes of .jar file for compiler and runtime.
+    -Download the install folder present in the repository -The folder consists of .jar file for compiler and runtime.
     -The 2 .bat files are used to execute the compiler and runtime

  **Instructions to build and execute the program:**<br>